simonmichael/hledger_site/src/index.md

 You can also click the magnifying glass icon to search this site.

-The [plaintextaccounting.org](https://plaintextaccounting.org) site has a more general introduction to Plain Text Accounting, and links to other resources, some of them hledger-related.
+The [plaintextaccounting.org](https://plaintextaccounting.org) site has a more general introduction to Plain Text Accounting, and links to other resources, including hledger-related blog posts.

 <!--
 What is planned for hledger ?